Who's Last

-Who's Last is the second live album by the British rock band the Who, recorded in 1982 during what was then billed as the band's "farewell tour".
+Who's Last is the second live album by the English rock band the Who, recorded in 1982 during what was then billed as the band's "farewell tour".
 Thus, this album, released in 1984, was to be the band's last album.

 Background

 Most of Who's Last album was taken from the band's 14 December 1982 show at Richfield Coliseum outside of Cleveland, Ohio, which was their "last concert in the USA" (as Pete Townshend can be heard saying after "Won't Get Fooled Again") this time around.
 Four songs come from different sources (verified by meticulous comparison with soundboard and audience recordings and videos from that tour).
 "Behind Blue Eyes" is from the 10 October show at Brendan Byrne Arena in East Rutherford; "Magic Bus" and "Summertime Blues" are from the 20 October show at the Kingdome in Seattle; and "Substitute" is from the 27 October show at Jack Murphy Stadium in San Diego.

 Notable by their absence from this recording, released by MCA two years after the tour, are songs from the band's two then recent Warner Bros.
 Records albums, Face Dances and It's Hard, although they played "The Quiet One" (from Face Dances) and several songs from It's Hard every night on the tour.